-The Monroe County Substance Abuse Coalition (MCSAC) will ensure a ‘Hip’ (Healthy, Informed, and Proactive) community through collaborative planning, program development, community action, and public education that results in decreased substance use and abuse among youth.
+The Monroe County Substance Abuse Coalition (MCSAC) will ensure a "Hip" (Healthy, Informed, and Proactive) community through Collaborative Planning, program development, community action, and public education that results in decreased substance use and abuse among youth.

 Reducing Childhood and Underage Drinking

-Reducing Youth Access to Tobacco and Nicotine
+- Reducing Youth Access to Tobacco and Nicotine

-Reducing Illicit Drug Use
+- Reducing Illicit Drug Use

 The MCSAC has an engaged executive committee and commitment from twelve sector representatives.
-The twelve community sectors include representation from health care professionals, schools, law enforcement, local government agencies, business community, mental health, parent, media, youth or youth-serving organization, faith organization, civic/volunteer group, and other organizations involved in reducing substance abuse.
-The coalition has relationships in place with various entities, and this collaboration extends to numerous in-kind donations in various forms to enhance the goals of the coalition's mission and vision.
+The twelve committee sectors include representation from health care professionals, schools, law enforcement, local government agencies, business community, mental health, parent, media, youth or youth-serving organization, faith organization, civic/volunteer group, and other organizations involved in reducing substance abuse.
+The coalition has relationships in place with various entities, and this collaboration extends to numerous in-kind donations in various forms to enhance the goals of the coalition's and vision.

-The MCSAC has a membership to Community Anti-Drug Coalitions of America (CADCA), and a collation member has attended their mid-year training institute four out of five years.
-The current coalition strategic planning forms utilizes CADA's seven strategies to affect community level change for each of the priority areas.
+The MCSAC has a membership to Community Anti-Drug Coalitions of America (CADA), and a coalition member has attended their mid-year training institute four out of five years. the current coalition strategic planning forms utilizes CADA's seven strategies to affect community level change for each of the priority areas.
 The seven strategies are as follows: